mokytis/passcheck/README.md

 ### we must go faster

-The `-w` flag lets you increase the amount of go workers.
+The `-w` flag lets you increase the amount of go workers

 ```bash
 $ passcheck -w 30 < passwords.txt